postech-dao/simperby/docs/dev.md

   Discord instead.
 - To resolve reviews, put additional commits representing the changes, not amend the existing commits and force push it.
+- If such commits are to be squashed, put the prefix `fixup!` in the commit title.
 - However, if it is about commit messages or trivial errors, it's ok to amend the existing commits and force push it.
 - After all reviews are resolved, the PR author may squash and organize the commits, and force push it upon request.

 ## Rust